BrunoCaseiro/brunocaseiro.github.io/_pages/about.md

 ### Other boring stuff

 You will find this sentence in every blog in the world.
 I like cars and F1, going out, watching TV shows, going to the movies, reading (I like my Kindle more than my Google Pixel 🤓), traveling, etc...
-But allow me to add a different twist: traveling alone.
-It's super liberating and it feels like bringing out the true personality that's inside of you.
-Go ahead and try it!
+But I'll add a different twist: traveling alone.
+It's super liberating and it feels like bringing out the true personality inside of you.
+Go ahead and try it out sometime!